We ask that employers adhere to the following recruitment policies.

 The skills or knowledge learned must be transferable to other employment settings.
 The experience has a defined beginning and end, and a job description with desired qualifications.
 There are clearly defined learning objectives/goals related to the professional goals of the student’s academic coursework.
 There is supervision by a professional with expertise and educational and/or professional background in the field of the experience.
 There is routine feedback from the experienced supervisor.
 There are resources, equipment, and facilities provided by the host employer that support learning objectives/goals.

-In order for an Elmhurst College student to receive academic credit for an internship, the internship site and internship position description must be approved by a university faculty/instructor and the internship coordinator, prior to the student being granted “academic credit” for an internship experience.
+In order for an Elmhurst University student to receive academic credit for an internship, the internship site and internship position description must be approved by a university faculty/instructor and the internship coordinator, prior to the student being granted “academic credit” for an internship experience.
 Note: The internship program has specific guidelines and requirements which the student must review with the internship coordinator.

 Examples of Experiences that Do Not Qualify as Internships